 Book metadata is important to your book’s categorization, discovery, and overall book sales.
 It should be part of any author's overall book marketing strategy, and successful self-publishers know how to incorporate as much quality book metadata as possible into their sales plans.

 As far as book metadata is concerned, more is better, because the more information you provide, the better chance your book has to be discovered by the right readers.
 For example, we only require you enter one BISAC subject code, but we offer you the opportunity to provide up to three.
-While one code is required, a book is rarely about only one thing, so why not provide all three to help readers and retailers know exactly what your book is about and where they should stock them?
-We understand some people want to be able to upload their books quickly, however, so we only require what’s absolutely necessary for your book to become available.
+While one code is required, a book is rarely about only one thing, so why not provide all three to help readers and retailers know exactly what your book is about and where they should stock it?
+We understand some people want to be able to upload their books quickly, however, so we only require what’s absolutely necessary for your book to become available for distribution.

 What's Required for Title Setup with IngramSpark?

 As you navigate each title setup step in your IngramSpark account dashboard, you will see a red asterisk beside required information.
 You will not be able to continue to the next step until required information is completed.
-Fields without a red asterisk are not required, but you are given the option to include more information in these fields that will enhance and improve your metadata.
+Fields without a red asterisk are not required, but you are given the option to include more information in these fields that will enhance and improve your book metadata.

 - Title – This is the title of your book, and it is one of the first things customers, retailers, and libraries will see.